hpccsystems-solutions-lab/Solutions-lab-website-content/LearnECL/MachineLearning/introduction.md

 ```

-> Note: id is a reqired field in the data to use ML_Core.ToField() Function.
+> Note: id is a required field in the data to use ML_Core.ToField() Function.

 ## STEP 3 : MODEL TRAINING